 Instructions

-- Heat up the heavy cream until lukewarm, be careful if the cream is too hot the yeast won't rise.
+- Heat up the heavy cream until lukewarm, be careful if the cream is too hot, the yeast won't rise.

 - Pour lukewarm cream into the bowl of a stand mixer fitted with a dough hook attachment.
 Sprinkle yeast and 1 tsp sugar on top of the milk.
-Give it a stir with a spoon and allow to sit for 5 minutes.
+Give it a stir with a spoon and allow it to sit for 5 minutes.
 The mixture should be frothy after 5 minutes.
 If that isn't the case, start over with new yeast.

 - With the stand mixer running on low speed, add flour, sugar, vanilla extract, lemon zest, 2 eggs and 1 egg white.
 Save the egg yolk for brushing the bread before baking.